As applications pour in, PROPEL Program aims to help minority businesses

 WICHITA, Kan.
-(KSNW) — The application process continues for Wichita District 1’s PROPEL program, a low-interest, short-term microloan program for minority and women-owned businesses in the Wichita’s district one.
+(KSNW) — The application process continues for Wichita District 1’s PROPEL program, a low-interest, short-term microloan program for minority and women-owned businesses i Wichita’s District 1.

 Currently, the program is using leftover funds from district one’s proceeds they received when the city-owned Hyatt hotel sold.
-But, City Councilmember for District 1, Brandon Johnson, hopes this program can grow rapidly in the next couple of years.
+But, city council member Brandon Johnson hopes this program can grow rapidly in the next couple of years.

 One business owner, Hannah Thompson, hopes it can help her get her photography business off the ground.